Enter your postcode to compare companies Compare international removal companies

 Welcome to NZ!

-There are many options available to you when it comes to moving your belongings to New Zealand.
-At Compare My Move, we can help you save as much as 70% on typical international moving costs and take much of the fuss and strain out of relocating to the country.
+There are many options available when it comes to moving your belongings to New Zealand.
+At Compare My Move, we can help you save as much as 70% on typical international moving costs, reducing the stress and strain that comes with relocating to another country.

-When you choose Compare My Move, you can rest-assured that you’ll be working with a trusted company that has the expertise, experience and skill needed to get your belongings over to New Zealand without causing problems.
+When you choose Compare My Move, you can rest assured that you’ll be working with a qualified and reliable company that has the expertise, experience and skill required to get your belongings over to New Zealand safely.
+Every partner that enters our network must show proof of Goods in Transit and Public Liability insurance to ensure you and your items are completely protected.

-You may also wish to opt for air freight to New Zealand, though this can be incredibly costly and therefore best for smaller loads.
+You may also wish to opt for air freight when planning your removal to New Zealand, though this can be incredibly costly and therefore better suited to smaller loads.
+When shipping a small 1-bedroom apartment, you can expect to pay in excess of around £7,500.
+It usually takes 8-10 days for containers to arrive at their destination via air freight.

 Read our ultimate guides on Compare My Move today to find out more about shipping freight and air freight ahead of your move to New Zealand.

-Moving to New Zealand costs can be determined by various different factors.
-These include the method that you are using, the size of your load and insurance costs.
+The costs of moving to New Zealand can be determined by a range of factors, such as the method that you are using, the size of your load and your insurance costs.

-Many people choose to send most of their belongings over via sea freight and a few select essentials by air freight.
-As you might expect, it is substantially more expensive to send a household to New Zealand via the air, which is why so few people choose to do so.
-A typical 4-bedroom house load will cost between £10,000 to £15,000 to ship overseas.
+Many people choose to send their belongings via sea freight and a few select essentials by air freight.
+As you might expect, it is substantially more expensive to send a household to New Zealand via air freight, which is why so few people choose to do so.
+A typical 4-bedroom house load will cost between £10,000-15,000 to ship overseas.

 Some people choose to sell some of their furniture and utility goods and replace them when they arrive to keep costs down.

-After your goods arrive in New Zealand, they will need to go through customs clearance and delivery, which can take between five to 14 days.
+After your goods arrive in New Zealand, they will need to go through customs clearance and delivery, which can take between 5-14 days.

 You won’t need to pay duty on your personal effects or household goods as long as you have owned them for a minimum of 12 months.